How to travel like a modern gentlemen

 Over the years, model, writer and British GQ contributor Jack Guinness has become a travel connoisseur, well-versed in the art of precise planning and practical know-how.
-His travels have

 At the London Edition Hotel, the 34-year-old man-about-town took us through six of his essential traveling tips, from how to pack for a black-tie event (or a party you might want to gatecrash) to the art of selecting the perfect book to pair with one's destination.